mozilla-services/docs/source/aitc/apis-1.0.rst

     be uppercase hexadecimal in 8-4-4-4-12 UUID format, and must match the uuid contained in the uploaded record.

+    Successful requests will receive a **201 Created** response if a new device record is created, or a **204 No Content** response if an existing device record is updated  The response will include an *X-Timestamp* header giving the new modification time of the object.

     This request may include the *X-If-Unmodified-Since* header to avoid overwriting the data if it has been changed since the client fetched it.
-    Successful requests will receive a **204 No Content** response, with the *X-Timestamp* header giving the new modification time of the object.

     Note that records are limited to 8KB in size.